king8w/seasonal_diatom_cajas/README.md

 # seasonal_diatom_cajas
-Code for analyzing spatiotemporal dynamics of planktic diatom communities in the tropical Andes (Cajas National park, Ecuador)
+Code for analyzing spatiotemporal dynamics of planktic diatom communities in the tropical Andes (Cajas National Park, Ecuador)

-Manuscript in preparation to **Ecological indicators**
+Manuscript in revision in **Ecological indicators**

 **Due to funding restrictions, raw data will be provided by the authors under reasonable request**